isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 "someone who leans towards femininity and away from masculinity".
 I was thinking of myself as
 "someone who, *in a sexual context*, leans towards femininity and away from masculinity".
-And so I didn't start exploring or questioning my gender for many, many years.
+And so I didn't start consciously exploring or questioning my gender for many, many years.
 Because I siloed off my sexuality from the rest of me.

 In retrospect, it's blindingly obvious what was going on.